segmentio/chunk-date-range/Readme.md

   * start - Date to start from
   * end - Date to end with
-  * chunks - number of chunks to split into
+  * chunks - number of chunks to split into, or the duration

   returns `chunks` evenly spaced intervals beginning with `start` and ending with `end` in the form